anasdevv/partitioning-demo/readme.md

 2. **Bitmap Heap Scan**: It then goes to the actual table (the heap) to fetch the full row data
 3. **Heap Blocks: exact=40541**: It had to read 40,541 blocks from disk to get all the data

-The problem is that even with an index(It found 42,706 rows very quickly in about 62 ms.), PostgreSQL has to scan through a massive table to find and retrieve these rows.
+The problem is that even with an index, PostgreSQL has to scan through a massive table to find and retrieve these rows.
 The data for product 45 is scattered all over the 3.2GB table.

 ## Understanding the Query Pattern